Indigenous production, transformation and consumption of energy

 Sample size

-- Individual and aggregated figures get a plausibility check.
-This is done by comparing the previous period with the corresponding periods of previous years.
+• The figures undergo a plausibility check by comparing them with the previous period, with the corresponding periods of previous years, and, where applicable, with existing administrative sources.

 Weighting